SOLIRIS SAFETY IN NMOSD

 WARNING: SERIOUS MENINGOCOCCAL INFECTIONS

-Life-threatening and fatal meningococcal infections have occurred in patients treated with Soliris and may become rapidly life-threatening or fatal if not recognized and treated early.
+SOLIRIS, a complement inhibitor, increases the risk of serious infections caused by Neisseria meningitidis [see Warnings and Precautions (5.1)].
+Life-threatening and fatal meningococcal infections have occurred in patients treated with complement inhibitors.
+These infections may become rapidly life-threatening or fatal if not recognized and treated early.

-• Immunize patients with meningococcal vaccines at least 2 weeks prior to administering the first dose of Soliris, unless the risks of delaying Soliris therapy outweigh the risk of developing a meningococcal infection.
-(See Serious Meningococcal Infections for additional guidance on the management of the risk of meningococcal infection).
+• Complete or update vaccination for meningococcal bacteria (for serogroups A, C, W, Y, and B) at least 2 weeks prior to the first dose of SOLIRIS, unless the risks of delaying SOLIRIS therapy outweigh the risk of developing a serious infection.
+Comply with the most current Advisory Committee on Immunization Practices (ACIP) recommendations for vaccinations against meningococcal bacteria in patients receiving a complement inhibitor.
+See Warnings and Precautions (5.1) for additional guidance on the management of the risk of serious infections caused by meningococcal bacteria.

-• Vaccination reduces, but does not eliminate, the risk of meningococcal infections.
-Monitor patients for early signs of meningococcal infections and evaluate immediately if infection is suspected.
+• Patients receiving SOLIRIS are at increased risk for invasive disease caused by Neisseria meningitidis, even if they develop antibodies following vaccination.
+Monitor patients for early signs and symptoms of serious meningococcal infections and evaluate immediately if infection is suspected.

-• Patients with unresolved serious Neisseria meningitidis infection
+• SOLIRIS is contraindicated for initiation in patients with unresolved serious Neisseria meningitidis infection.

 Serious Meningococcal Infections